soliswinters/soliswinters.github.io/_pages/teaching.md

         <div class="row">
           <div class="col-sm-9">
             <p>Undergraduate-level course taught by Sarah Zyba.</p>
-            <p>"We will focus on low- and middle-income countries because they experience the greatest burden of malnutrition, and because they face a unique context of limited financial and government resources.
+            <p>"We will focuson low- and middle-income countries because they experience the greatest burden of malnutrition, and because they face a unique context of limited financial and government resources.
 In this course, we will discuss the effects of nutrition throughout the lifecycle in pregnancy, infancy, childhood, and adulthood.
 We will focus on nutrition broadly including issues of undernutrition, micronutrient deficiencies, and obesity.
 We will also analyze and evaluate actions taken to ameliorate the major nutritional problems facing vulnerable populations in low- and middle-income countries."</p>
           </div>
         </div>
       </li>